 Angular Consulting considers application upgrade to be an essential service and offers versatile modifications for it.

-Upgrade Strategy may be taken as a part of IT Strategy service.
-This approach provides a forward-looking perspective, considering your company's direction, technical operations, goals, and outcomes.
+The other option is Upgrade Strategy which may be a part of our Strategy service.
+This approach provides a forward-thinking perspective, considering your company's direction, technical operations, goals, and outcomes.
 It also may include a Software Testing Strategy part to ensure the software works as expected before releasing it to the end users.

 Another option is a Migration to Angular service which provides a migration of your application to the latest version of Angular from any other framework.
 Given the current state of your software and your vision, we can offer an upgrade option that best suits your needs.